Vauxhall Grandland Hybrid boot space & seating

-Opting for the Hybrid means sacrificing some of the standard Grandland X's versatility – but this is still a practical family car
+Opting for the Hybrid means sacrificing some of the standard Grandland's versatility – but this is still a practical family car

-The Vauxhall Grandland X is a rival for family SUVs like the Skoda Karoq and Peugeot 3008 – the latter of which it shares much of its DNA with, as well as its plug-in hybrid powertrain.
-It stacks up well against these cars in terms of practicality and boot space, although the electrical systems do rob the Vauxhall of some of its outright space.
+The Vauxhall Grandland is a rival for family SUVs like the Skoda Karoq and Peugeot 3008 – the latter of which it shares much of its DNA with, as well as its plug-in hybrid powertrain.
+It stacks up well against these cars in terms of practicality and boot space, although the hybrid system does rob the Vauxhall of some of its outright space.

-Vauxhall Grandland X Hybrid interior space, storage & comfort
+Vauxhall Grandland Hybrid interior space, storage & comfort

 In addition to the usable boot and spacious second row of seats, there are big door bins and a useful cubby ahead of the gearlever for keeping things like keys or your mobile phone.
 There are two cupholders on the centre console, with a lidded storage bin behind them.
 In the back, there’s no shortage of areas for kids to lose bits and bobs, as well as another set of door bins for water bottles or other paraphernalia.

 The car's 13.2kWh battery is located under the boot floor.
 This means luggage capacity with the rear seats up falls from 514 litres in non-hybrid versions of the Grandland X to 390 litres in the Hybrid.
 With the seats down, there’s a 1,528-litre load space on offer – compared to 1,652 litres in the purely petrol or diesel models.
 While that may sound like a big compromise, in reality the Grandland Hybrid is still a very versatile family car.
 It’s unlikely you’ll notice the reduced boot volume in day-to-day use, as most of the space lost is under the floor.

 - 1VerdictThe Grandland Hybrid was Vauxhall's first plug-in hybrid SUV and a late 2021 update has boosted its appeal in some areas